- Ph.D., Geography, University of Tennessee at Knoxville, 2016

 Interests and Expertise

 Dr. Matthew Cook (aka Dr. Matt) studied cultural and historical geography at the University of Tennessee at Knoxville culminating in his dissertation, "A Critical Historical Geography of Slavery in the US South."
 His MS, also from UT Knoxville, focused on public memory of the Holocaust in Germany.
 His bachelor's degrees in both Geosciences and Communications are from the University of Tennessee at Martin.

 Dr. Cook's continuing research interests build on his dissertation focusing on geographies of memory, historical interpretation and race relations in the southern United States.
 His current NSF-funded project (Award #2026316, The Role of Museums in the Landscape of Minority Representation) addresses how museums around the country have responded to expanding geographies of racism and racial violence.
 Focusing specifically on African American historical and cultural narratives, the proposed project is the first stage of research in a larger planned study that asks, "What is the role of the museum in the 21st century?" and "How do American museums change and adapt their narrative emphases in response to contemporary events?".

 Dr. Cook's most recent article, "Counter-narratives of Slavery in the Deep South: the politics of empathy along and beyond River Road," is available in the Journal of Heritage Tourism.
-He has also published a recent chapter (with Dr. Derek Alderman, University of Tennessee at Knoxville) and a review of Rebecca Kinney's Beautiful Wasteland in the journal Historical Geography.
-Full citations are below:
+He has also published a recent chapter in an edited volume on Dark Tourism and Pilgrimage.

 - Cook, M. R. 2016.
 Counter-narratives of slavery in the Deep South: the politics of empathy along and beyond River Road.
 Journal of Heritage Tourism 11 (3): 290–308.
 DOI: 10.1080/1743873X.2015.1100624.